VATSALVARSHNEY108/B.O.I.-MARK-2/docs/WEBSOCKET_REALTIME_GUIDE.md

 - Coordinate automation tasks

 ### 4. Mobile Monitoring
-Monitor VATSAL from your phone:
+Monitor BOI from your phone:
 - Watch commands execute in real-time
 - Check system status
 - See activity feed from anywhere